emqx/emqx-docs/en_US/security/authn/user_management.md

 * `password_based:built_in_database`
 * `scram:built_in_database`

-For this authenticators users can be managed through HTTP API.
+For these authenticators, users can be managed through REST API.
 It allows to create, update, remove, and list user credentials.

 To use user-management API for an authenticator, the authenticator must be set up for the used [chain](./authn.md#authentication-chains).

 ::: warning
-Each authentication chain has it own set of users.
+Each authentication chain has its own set of users.
 :::

 ## API Endpoints

-Endpoint for the users of the global MQTT chain is `/api/v5/authentication/{id}/users`.
+The endpoint for the users of the global MQTT chain is `/api/v5/authentication/{id}/users`.
 Endpoint for the uses of a concrete MQTT listener chain is `/api/v5/listeners/{listener_id}/authentication/{id}/`.
 Endpoint for the users of a global `gateway` protocol chain is `/api/v5/gateway/{protocol}/authentication`.
 Endpoint for the uses of a `gateway` protocol listener chain is `/api/v5/gateway/{protocol}/listeners/{listener_id}/authentication`.